elves/elvish/website/learn/variables-and-loops.md

 ```

 We can use these multiple values in the same way we used the multiple values
 generated `*.jpg`.
-For example, we can put them in a list and use that in a a
+For example, we can put them in a list and use that in a for
-for loop:
+loop:

 ```elvish-transcript Terminal - elvish
 ~> for who [(str:split , friends,Romans,countrymen)] {